mojaloop/mini-loop/README.md

 - broadband internet connection from the ubuntu OS (for downloading helm charts and container images )

 ## Notes:
-- You can use select to install Microk8s or k3s kubernetes engine but k3s is more frequently tested and quicker to install
+- You can select to install Microk8s or k3s kubernetes engine but k3s is more frequently tested and quicker to install
-- Mojaloop code is developed to be deployable in a robust, highly available and highly secure fashion *BUT* the mini-loop deployment focusses on simplicity and hence is not deploying Mojaloop in either a robust fashion nor a secure fashion.
-So the mini-loop deployment of Mojaloop is *NOT* suitable for production purposes rather it is for trial, test , education and demonstration purposes only!
+- Mojaloop code is developed to be deployable in a robust, highly available and highly secure fashion *BUT* the mini-loop deployment focusses on simplicity and hence is not deploying Mojaloop in a highly secure, highly available fashion.
+The mini-loop deployment of Mojaloop is *NOT* intended for production purposes rather it enables:
+  - trial: users new,expert and in-between to quickly run and access Mojaloop and its various features
+  - test : the Mojaloop community do realistic testing of Mojaloop across a broad range of settings From DFSPs working on integrating with Mojaloop to the Mojaloop core team wherte mini-loop is being used to enhance the quality of the Mojalop switch.
+  - education: a powerful education on-ramp when used in conjunction with the testing toolkit and the Mojaloop tutorial.
+  - demonstrations: an excellent platform for a range of Mojaloop demonstrations due to the cost-effect and light-weight yet realistic (e.g. uses kubernetes) nature of mini-loop to deploy Mojaloop it provides
+  - simplicity: anyone can read the simple bash scripts and understand how kubernetes is being configured and Mojaloop is being configured and deployed
 - the mini-loop scripts output messages to help guide your deployment , please pay attention to these messages
 - .log and .err files are written to /tmp
 - each of the scripts has a -h flag to show parameters and give examples of how to use and customise